Enhancing AI and Machine Learning

 • Our AI algorithm is a custom algorithm which utilizes complex irregular parallelism such as network-sparsity (pruning) on custom data-types.
 These kinds of workloads are very difficult for general purpose GPUs and CPUs to handle, however are a great application for FPGAs due to their extreme customizability.

-2. SWaP benefits: FPGAs offer the impressive compute capability and flexibility at very low size, weight, area and performance penalties.
+FPGAs offer the impressive compute capability and flexibility at very low size, weight, area and performance penalties.
 A direct competitor of the FPGA in terms of tera-operations/second, or speed of classifications, is a Graphics Processing Unit (GPU).
 When compared to a GPU or CPU, FPGA has immense benefits in the following general:

 • Size, Weight and Area: GPUs often require a mechanical stack, custom cooling and a dedicated AC power supply.
-Our FPGA solutions are capable of being deployed in hand-held products such as the RfPatrol on battery-power.
+Our FPGA solutions are capable of being deployed in hand-held products such as the RfPatrol on battery-power

-• Performance: Due to the custom FPGA-design for our specific AI application, the performance of the system to detect drones outclasses a GPU-based system in almost every metric.
+• Performance: Due to the custom FPGA-design for our specific AI application, the performance of the system to detect drones outclasses a GPU-based system in almost every metric

-3. Power Efficiency: GOP/watt, or giga-operations/watt is a commonly used metric to define power-efficiency of AI workloads.
+GOP/watt, or giga-operations/watt is a commonly used metric to define power-efficiency of AI workloads.
 DroneShield’s FPGA platform is over 2.3x more efficient in raw performance/watt metric when compared to common GPUs or CPUs.

-4. Latency: Our FPGA-based AI architecture is currently capable of providing a latency of 90 micro-seconds/classification, in a hand-held battery-powered edge device.
+Our FPGA-based AI architecture is currently capable of providing a latency of 90 micro-seconds/classification, in a hand-held battery-powered edge device.

-5. Accuracy: Despite being a fraction of the size of their GPU counter-part, our FPGA-based AI solution is over 97% accurate as compared in a 1:1 test of over millions of data-samples.
+Despite being a fraction of the size of their GPU counter-part, our FPGA-based AI solution is over 97% accurate as compared in a 1:1 test of over millions of data-samples.